timothypratley/power-turtle/resources/public/conj2017-slides.md

 ???

-* It's frustrating dealing with new tools when we just want to write code.
+* Learning a bunch of new tools is frustrating when we just want to write some code.

 ---